Hiring process

 One of the most essential elements of a job post and hiring teammates is the job description.
 A stellar job description needs to be inclusive and informative while sparking the interest of keen talent.
 And not just any talent — you’re looking for qualified, enthusiastic and diverse candidates to join your growing team.

 This isn’t always an easy feat though, and (we hate to break it to you) a generic and lengthy list of bullet points just won't cut it in today’s competitive job market.
-It takes a well-structured, thoughtfully-written job description to attract and help you connect with potential candidates for each and every job you’re hiring for at your company.
-Read on for straightforward steps for creating a job description that actually attracts talent. 🤩
+It takes a well-structured, thoughtfully-written job description to attract and help you connect with job seekers for each and every role you’re hiring for at your company.

 What is a job description?